zhangen69/event_organizing/README.md

 ## Backlogs
 - [ ] Venue autocomplete when enter the venue field in edit/add event form
 - [ ] Import excel file to entry the attendee data
+- [ ] Event should add STATUS
+- [ ] Event Processes should group by the Event's Status

 ## General
 - [x] Filter selected items while select [provider/service/facility] (autocomplete)